Overview of WannaCry

 Actually, there is another method to stop port 445 with the help of Windows Firewall.
 It is just in another manner.
 For those who are getting used to command line operations, method 2 would be their favorite.

-Close TCP Port 445 Opened by System on Windows 7 via CMD
+How to Close TCP Port 445 Opened by System on Windows 7 via CMD

 Command line operations take effect immediately and once executed, you cannot go back.
 Therefore, general users who are not familiar with this operate manner, please take with caution.